thavan/thavan/content/static-site-generators.md

 Title: Static Site Generator
-Date: 2014-11-06 10:20
+Date: 2015-01-30 10:20
-Modified: 2014-11-06 10:20
+Modified: 2015-01-30 10:20
 Category: Python
 Tags: pelican, publishing, blog, jekyll, static-site
 Slug: static-site-generator
 Authors: Thavan
-Status: draft

-Static site generators are tools that generators static sites i.e. raw html files.
-It means web pages are served as html files as it is.
-There won't be any kind of data processing, session management or user authentication system.
-This means this static html files can be placed in server that serves html files.
-We don't need a webserver that supports php, jsp, database, django etc. All you need is a webserver that serves static files.
+Static site generators are tools that generators static sites i.e. pure html websites without backend data processing, session management or user authentication system.
+That is enough for good blog I think.

-But ultimately, I'm fine with conventional blogging system, like blogger.
-Blogger supports custom domain.
-Setup a new blog and setup your custom domain, and you are ready to go with your new personal website.
-But configuring the blogger is somewhat tedious.
-Even though blogger provides extensive options to configure your blog's look and feel and layout, it always seems to be difficult to bring up a design up to my expectation.
-The other option is wordpress.
-In wordpress, to setup a custom domain, you have to pay for that, or you can host wordpress in your own website.
-I personally hate PHP.
-I don't want to take all the burder by installing and configuring LAMB stack in my server.

 OK.
 How static site generators work?

 * Write your posts in `markdown` or `rst`.
 * Run the static site generator to parse these posts into html.
-* Upload the generated output to any server that serves html (or even host it in github).
+* Upload the generated output to any server that serves html (or even host it in github pages).

 There are two main static site generators that really impresses me.